sambangisai/sambangisai/README.md

 - 👋 Hi, I’m @sambangisai
 - 👀 I’m interested in ...Java
 - 🌱 I’m currently learning ...JAva
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Software and ITcompanies
 - 📫 How to reach me ...saisravani322@gmail.com

 <!---